-Erf 3122 was first visited and surveyed in December 2006.
-At that time there was an ambitious scheme to develop more than only Erf 3122 so the survey included areas to the northeast of the municipal reservoir as well, outside the boundaries of Erf 3122.
-Later, the proposed development was restricted to Erf 3122 and so for the purposes of the scoping study, Erf 3122 Mossel Bay was re-visited for two days on 24 and 25 August 2017.
+Erf 3122, Hartenbos was first visited and surveyed by the author in December 2006.
+At that time there was an ambitious scheme to develop more than only Erf 3122, so the survey included areas to the north-east of the municipal reservoir as well, outside the boundaries of Erf 3122.
+Later, the proposed development was restricted to Erf 3122 and so for the purposes of the scoping study, Erf 3122, Hartenbos, was re-visited for two days on 24 and 25 August 2017 and records collected at 19 sample waypoints accessed on foot.
+Some of those waypoints were outside the boundary of the proposed area of development on Erf 3122 so the latter are excluded from the map in Figure 7.

-Since the Specialist Protocols came out in October 2020, given the time lapse since the previous site inspections, as well as the wild fire that came through the site in 2018, a third site inspection was undertaken on 23 September 2022 and records again collected at the 19 sample waypoints (see Figure 5).
 The records included of lists of plant species, descriptions of the physiognomy of the respective waypoint sites, photographs of the sites as well as any specific plant species that were of importance.

 For the 2006 study (McDonald, 2006), colour aerial photography and Google Earth TM satellite imagery was used to interpret the distribution of plant communities.
-This method was repeated in 2017/2022 when a sequence of satellite images was available which showed changes in the vegetation of the site over time.

-One of the important revelations that was not noted in 2006 and that could be determined from the 2011 satellite image (after a fire had burnt the site) was the historical ploughing of the site (Figure 5).
+This method was repeated in 2017 when a sequence of satellite images was available which showed changes in the vegetation of the site over time.
+One of the important revelations that was not noted in 2006 and that could be determined from the 2011 satellite image (after a fire had burnt the site) was the historical ploughing of the site.
 This agriculture has had long-lasting effects on the vegetation.